opnfv/armband/docs/installationprocedure/installation.instruction.rst

 Compute/Control/Storage blades, nested or real) with a PXE booting scheme so that the FUEL Master can pick them up for control.

+**NOTE**: AArch64 target nodes are expected to support PXE booting an EFI binary, i.e. an EFI-stubbed GRUB2 bootloader.

+**NOTE**: UEFI (EDK2) firmware is **highly** recommended, becoming the **de facto** standard for ARMv8 nodes.

 #.
 Enable PXE booting

-   - For every controller and compute server: enable PXE Booting as the first boot device in the BIOS boot order menu, and hard disk as the second boot device in the same menu.
+   - For every controller and compute server: enable PXE Booting as the first boot device in the UEFI (EDK2) boot order menu, and hard disk as the second boot device in the same menu.

 #.
 Reboot all the control and compute blades.